aluxian/UoS-CS2-LaBASIC/README.md

 PAUSE 123                   # pause for 123 ms
 LET varname = 42            # assign a value to a variable GOTO 5                      # skip to the instruction on line 5 (1-based index)
+READ input                  # read a number with the rotary encoder and store it in a variable
 ```

 To be implemented: